 - You shall not steal.

 - You shall not bear false witness against your neighbor.

 - You shall not covet your neighbor’s wife.

 - You shall not covet your neighbor’s goods.

-(Duties of a Catholic Christian)
+Precepts of the Church (Duties of a Catholic Christian)

 - To keep holy the day of the Lord’s resurrection (Sunday).
 To worship God by participating in Mass on every Sunday and holy day of obligation.
 To avoid those activities (like needless work) that would hinder worship, joy, relaxation.

 - To lead a sacramental life.
 To receive Holy Communion frequently and the Sacrament of Reconciliation regularly.